Advocates Call For Eviction Moratorium For Afghan Refugees In Baltimore As They Wait On Documents, Benefits

 BALTIMORE (WJZ) — Afghan refugees who fled the Taliban are in the process of being resettled in Maryland.
 Many of those families are staying in hotels near Baltimore-Washington International Airport.

 While waiting for permanent housing, some refugees have been living in hotel rooms since October.
-According to Baltimore’s International Rescue Committee Executive Director, Ruben Chandrasekar, a housing shortage coupled with the influx of refugees is partly to blame for the extended stay in temporary housing, “upwards of three months.”READ MORE: Maryland Weather: Frigid Temps Incoming As Potential Nor'Easter Looms
+According to Baltimore’s International Rescue Committee Executive Director, Ruben Chandrasekar, a housing shortage coupled with the influx of refugees is partly to blame for the extended stay in temporary housing, “upwards of three months.”READ MORE: Maryland Lawmakers OK New Map For 188 General Assembly Seats

 Chandrasekar said IRC staff has also doubled over the last three months in response to the unprecedented amount of refugees resettling in the area.